-- Individuals on academic appointments including faculty, academic professional and administrative employees, or graduate assistants.
+- individuals on academic appointments including faculty, academic professional and administrative employees, and graduate assistants.

 Types and Criteria for In-Range Adjustments

-An in-range salary adjustment may be provided where an incumbent's placement within the pay range is not consistent with relevant market data.
-The appropriate responsible administrator/supervisor may initiate a temporary augmentation of the affected employee's salary, if the perceived market problem is such that a unit is in danger of losing employees within a classification (job code) before the Office of Human Resources completes a market analysis and a final decision is made on the amount and continuation of any increases.
+Units may provide an in-range salary adjustment where an incumbent's placement within the salary range is not consistent with relevant market data.
+The responsible administrator/supervisor may initiate a temporary augmentation of the affected employee's salary, if the perceived market problem is such that a unit is in danger of losing employees within a classification (job code) before the Office of Human Resources completes a market analysis and a final decision is made on the amount and continuation of any increases.

-A merit adjustment may be awarded if the responsible administrator/supervisor determines that an employee's performance is especially meritorious.
+A responsible administrator/supervisor may award a merit adjustment if that responsible administrator/supervisor determines that an employee's performance is especially meritorious.
 The performance appraisal must document an exceptional level of performance.

-A retention adjustment may be awarded to counter a bona fide employment offer from outside the University.
+Civil service employees may be awarded a retention adjustment to counter a bona fide employment offer from outside the University.

 Colleges and administrative units are responsible for establishing and maintaining equitable pay relationships within their work units.
-Factors to consider in determining equitable pay relationships are: employee credentials, employee salary history at the University, and documented employee work performance.
+Factors to consider in determining equitable pay relationships are: documented employee work performance, employee credentials, and employee salary history at the University.

 Internal equity increases may be recommended whenever an equity problem is discovered.
-Every college and unit must have consistent hiring and promotion practices.
-It is expected that departments making salary offers to new employees will evaluate the new employee's overall credentials against the salary, credentials, and performance record of existing staff in order to preserve internal equity within the work unit.
+Colleges and units must have consistent hiring and promotion practices.
+Departments making salary offers to new employees are expected to evaluate the new employee's overall credentials against the salary, credentials, and performance record of existing staff in order to preserve internal equity within the work unit.

 In the rare event that a unit hires a similarly qualified new employee at a pay rate greater than that of similarly qualified incumbents in the same classification, the responsible administrator may recommend an in-range salary increase to bring incumbents pay into an equitable relationship.
 The responsible administrator/supervisor will review the documented work performance as well as credentials of current employees in making pay decisions.

-Due to the elimination of positions and/or greater need to increase the unit's effectiveness and efficiency, it is sometimes necessary to increase an employee's workload.
+Due to the elimination of positions and/or greater need to increase the unit's effectiveness and efficiency, units may sometimes need to increase an employee's workload.
 The assignment of higher level responsibilities may result in a reclassification to a higher classification (job code) for the incumbent.
 Often the additional or new duties do not rise to the level which would justify a change in classification.
 Where there are extreme and documented increases in the workload, the responsible administrator/supervisor may recommend an in-range adjustment to recognize the additional effort.

-The University understands the business need of providing an option to increase an employee's salary distinct from those increases which result from annual pay plans.
+The University understands the business need of providing an option to increase an employee's salary distinct from increases that result from annual pay plans.
 This policy provides for such need.